CBS CEO Moonves accused of sexual misconduct by more women in New Yorker story

 "The CBS Board of Directors is committed to a thorough and independent investigation of the allegations, and that investigation is actively underway," the media company's board said in a statement.

+The company also reached a deal to settle litigation over the control of the company with National Amusements in a deal expected to be announced as early as before the markets open on Monday, the sources told Reuters.
 A representative of CBS controlling shareholder Shari Redstone and National Amusements declined to comment.

-The New Yorker reported on Sunday that the additional six women said Moonves also retaliated after they rebuffed him, damaging their careers.
+CBS will donate a portion of the $100 million settlement to an unnamed charity and the company reserves the right to claw back all of the remaining payment pending the results of the investigation into allegations of sexual assault and harassment, the sources said.

 In August, CBS hired two law firms to investigate allegations of sexual assault and unwanted advances following a New Yorker report that featured claims against Moonves from six women spanning different periods over two decades, from 1985 to 2006.

-Following the New Yorker report in August, Moonves said he regretted "immensely" making some women uncomfortable by making advances, but added that he abided by the principle that 'no' means 'no,' and stated he had never misused his position to harm or hinder anyone's career.
+Following the New Yorker report in August, Moonves said he regretted "immensely" making some women uncomfortable by making advances, but added that he abided by the principle that "no means no" and stated he had never misused his position to harm or hinder anyone's career.

 The author of the New Yorker articles, Ronan Farrow, previously has written reports that contributed to the resignation of Hollywood movie producer Harvey Weinstein from his film and TV studio following accusations of sexual misconduct.

-Weinstein has denied the accusations, but his downfall helped spawn the #MeToo movement that has forced the resignation of powerful men in Hollywood, corporate America and politics.
+Weinstein has denied the accusations.
+His downfall helped spawn the #MeToo movement that has forced the resignation of powerful men in Hollywood, corporate America and politics.

-CBS's board has been in talks with Moonves to negotiate his exit, a source familiar with the matter previously told Reuters.
-Those talks are occurring as CBS and Redstone and National Amusements are also hammering out a settlement to a legal dispute over control of CBS.

-(Reporting by Kenneth Li in New York, additional reporting by Ben Klayman in Detroit; Editing by Lisa Shumaker)
+(Reporting by Kenneth Li and Trevor Hunnicutt in New York; Additional reporting by Ben Klayman in Detroit; Editing by Lisa Shumaker and Will Dunham)

-By Kenneth Li
+By Kenneth Li and Trevor Hunnicutt